 Open Graduate Research Topics

-Below are descriptions of potential projects that have been identified within the scope of the BSU Signal Processing Lab to fulfil the thesis requirements for the Masters of Science or Doctoral (PhD) programs.
+Below are descriptions of potential projects that have been identified within the scope of the BSU Signal Processing Lab to fulfill the thesis requirements for the Masters of Science or Doctoral (PhD) programs.
 Students who have entered or are considering entering the BSU MS or PhD programs may find these useful as they begin the process to find research projects necessary to complete their degrees.

 Some of these projects have funding available for qualified students but not all.
 Qualified PhD students can receive their first 2 years of PhD support through the department funded assistantships.